Want More Reading Fluency and the Science of Reading?

 Let’s explore reading fluency, an important foundation for reading comprehension.
 In this article you’ll discover strategies for fostering reading fluency in the classroom, along with five free activities you can use with your students!

 What Is Reading Fluency?

-Reading fluency, in a nutshell, is the ability to read at an appropriate pace, with good accuracy, and with natural expression According to Julie Christensen in a recent Waterford webinar, fluency refers to “reasonably accurate reading, which is typically 95% or more accuracy, at an appropriate rate.”
+Reading fluency, in a nutshell, is the ability to read at an appropriate pace, with good accuracy, and with natural expression According to Julie Christensen in a recent video, fluency refers to “reasonably accurate reading, which is typically 95% or more accuracy, at an appropriate rate.”

 The building blocks for reading fluency are put in place early in a student’s literacy development, beginning with the ability to quickly and accurately name letters and recall letter-sound correspondences.
 As students develop phonological awareness and phonics skills, they build a strong sight word bank through a process called orthographic mapping.
 This process builds reading fluency because it enables students to recognize an increasing number of words automatically.

 As students develop reading fluency, the cognitive load needed for decoding is decreased and students can devote more focus to understanding the meaning of texts.
 Thus, fluent reading supports reading comprehension which, in turn, supports reading motivation.

 Because reading fluency includes reading at an appropriate pace, it is often misunderstood as teaching students to read as fast as they can.
 But a student’s reading comprehension can be harmed by a focus on reading quickly.
 It’s important to realize that reading fluency is NOT: